YukeWang96/CS263-project/README.md

 > + ```example-graphs/```: contains the initial surveys of this project. <br>

+## Step-0
+Install necessary CUDA driver and Nvidia-Docker2 for your environment.
+Here is a sample guide: [link](https://cnvrg.io/how-to-setup-docker-and-nvidia-docker-2-0-on-ubuntu-18-04/)

 ## Step-1
 ### Start Docker
 > 1. ```cd pytorch/``` <br>